number A B C D E F G H

 Contrast with public network.

-bullet Protocol
+collapse/expand Protocol

 • A set of rules that are defined to enable communication between computers or devices over a network.
 A proprietary protocol is defined by a networking product manufacturer and used only between its own products.
 A standard protocol is defined by an international standard body or an industry association and used between any products that conform to the standard.

-bullet Proxy
+collapse/expand Proxy

 • A computer or a server that represents other computers on the Internet.

-bullet PSK
+collapse/expand PSK

 • Phase Shift Keying.
 A modulation technique in which the phase (angle) of a carrier wave is changed according to the baseband signal (information) variations.